-It is significant to the Hindu sects of both Shaivam and Shaktam as this temple is referred to as one of the twelve Jyothirlingas of Lord Shiva and as one of the eighteen Shakti Peethas of goddess Parvati.
+The temple is significant to the Hindu sects of both Shaivam and Shaktam as this temple is referred to as one of the twelve Jyothirlingas of Lord Shiva, and as one of the eighteen Shakti Peethas of goddess Parvati.

-The legend is that Kumar Kartikeya, the younger son of Lord Shiva once got angry and came to the Kronch Hills from Kailash.
+According to the legend, Kumara Kartikeya – the younger son of Lord Shiva – once got angry and came to the Kronch Hills from Shri Kailasha.

 Lord Shiva and Mother Parvati came here and stayed on with the name Arjuna and Mallika.
-Thus the place and the temple got the name Mallikarjuna.
+Thus, the place and the temple got the name of Mallikarjuna Swamy temple.

 The place where Shiva and Parvati stayed came to be known as Shrishailam.

-As per Hindu legend, the presiding deity in the form of Linga (an iconic form of Shiva) was worshipped with jasmine (locally called Mallika), leading to the name of presiding deity known as Mallikarjuna.
+As per Hindu legend, the presiding deity in the form of Linga (an iconic form of Shiva) was worshipped here with jasmine flowers locally known as Mallika, leading to the name of Mallikarjuna for the presiding deity.

-Mahashivratri is the main festival celebrated at Srisailam Mallikarjuna Swamy temple.
+Mahashivratri is the main festival and a grand festival celebrated at Srisailam Mallikarjuna Swamy temple.

-There are inscriptional evidence from the Satavahana dynasty which place the temple to be existent from the 2nd century.
+There are inscriptional evidence from the Satavahana dynasty about the temple being existent from the 2nd century.

 The Veerasheromandapam and Paathalaganga steps were constructed during the time of Reddi Kingdom.

-The temple complex covers 2 hectares and houses four gateway towers known as Gopurams.
-The temple has numerous shrines, with those of Mallikarjuna and His consort Bhramaramba being the most prominent.
+The temple complex covers an area of 2 hectares and houses four gateway towers known as Gopurams.
+The temple has numerous shrines, with those of Mallikarjuna and His consort Bhramaramba being the most prominent ones.

-The temple complex houses many halls; the most notable is the Mukha Mandapa built during the Vijayanagar period.
+The temple complex houses many halls; the most notable one is the Mukha Mandapa built during the Vijayanagara period.

 The temple is situated facing East.
-The center mandapam has several pillars, with a huge idol of Nandikeshwara.
+The central Mandapam has several pillars, with a huge idol of Nandikeshwara.
 The temple is enclosed by tall walls.
 There are a number of sculptures too in the temple.

-The hall leading to the Sanctum, has intricately sculpted pillars.
-The shrine where Mallikarjuna is housed is considered the oldest in the temple, dating back to the 7th century.
+The hall leading to the Sanctum Sanctorum, has intricately sculpted pillars.
+The shrine where Shri Mallikarjuna is housed, is the oldest one in the temple, dating back to the 7th century.

-There is a Sahasra Linga (1000 Lingams), believed to have been commissioned by Rama of Ramayana, and five other Lingams believed to have been commissioned by Pandavas of Mahabharata.
-A mirror hall in the first entrance has images of Nataraja (Hindu God Shiva).
+There is a Sahasra Linga (1000 Lingams), believed to have been commissioned by Rama of Ramayana, and five other Lingams believed to have been commissioned by the Pandavas of Mahabharata.
+A mirror hall in the first entrance has images of Lord Nataraja – Hindu God Shiva.

 Religious Significance :

 On the way to the main temple is located Shikreshwar temple.
-It is said that by having Darshan in this temple one does not get rebirth.
+It is said that after a Darshan in this temple one does not get rebirth.

-Krishna River here is called Patal Ganga.
+Krishna River here is called Patala Ganga.
 One has to go down 852 stairs to reach the river.
 The Shiva Linga is bathed with the water of this river.

 To test them, Shiva pierced the three worlds as a huge endless pillar of light, the Jyotirlinga.
 Vishnu and Brahma split their ways to downwards and upwards respectively to find the end of the light in either directions.